ASL-LEX/SignLab/README.md

 npm i
 ```

+2. Setup Object Storage

+For local testing, a folder can be used to emulate an actual object storage
+container.
+By default the provided `.env.local` file expects a folder
+`server/bucket/Responses` to exist.
+Make sure that folder exists when testing
+locally using a folder for obect storage emulation.

-2. (Each time) Start up a MongoDB instance using the `mongod` command.
+3. (Each time) Start up a MongoDB instance using the `mongod` command.
 Below is
 an example.

 ```bash
 mongod --dbpath ~/data/signlab
 ```

-3. Start up the frontend and backend
+4. Start up the frontend and backend

 ```bash
 npm run start:watch